Ask Slashdot: Is It Linux or GNU/Linux? - Slashdot

 I am a Graphics Stack/Freedesktop developer and I sit on the X.Org board of directors, but you don't see me mandating people to call their system X.Org/Linux or Freedesktop/Linux, do you?
 To me, Linux either means the Linux kernel, or a Linux-based system (including or not GNU tools).

 Depends on the init system.
-(Score:2, Funny)
+(Score:5, Funny)

 If its systemd its called Garbage.